JohnAlexMcElroy/Counter/README.md

 Just a counter.
-Use it here if you want here: https://johnalexmcelroy.github.io/Counter/
+Use it if you want: https://johnalexmcelroy.github.io/Counter/